Doherty Track & Field

 Issues Not Appropriate To Discuss With Coaches

-hoped.
+you had hoped.
 Coaches are professionals.
 We make judgment decisions based on what we believe is best for all athletes

 involved.
 As you have seen from the list above, certain things can be discussed with your child’s coach.
 Other